Investor urges Facebook to set up risk oversight committee

+(This April 17 story corrects first paragraph to show Trillium is an asset manager not an activist hedge fund)

-(Reuters) - An activist hedge fund that wants Facebook to set up a risk oversight committee asked fellow shareholders on Tuesday to back the proposal, highlighting investor concerns over the company's handling of controversies such as the recent data privacy row.
+(Reuters) - An institutional investor that wants Facebook to set up a risk oversight committee asked fellow shareholders on Tuesday to back the proposal, highlighting investor concerns over the company's handling of controversies such as the recent data privacy row.

 Trillium Asset Management, which owns about 73,000 shares of Facebook Inc , said existing risk oversight structures at Facebook appeared to lack a "dedicated focus."